webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 # Deduplication

-With version 1.12, the crawler includes full support for deduplication ("dedupe") of crawled content by content hash, avoiding saving the same content multuple times.
+With version 1.12, the crawler includes full support for deduplication ("dedupe") of crawled content by content hash, avoiding saving the same content multiple times.
 When a duplicate is encountered, the crawler saves a reference to the original content, instead of the full response.
 The crawler supports deduplication in several ways.

 ## Automatic deduplication within a single crawl